alberacca/Lyapunov-spectrum/README.md

 \end{aligned}
 $$

 as the component along the direction with maximum growth becomes dominant for sufficiently long times.
-However, due to saturation of the nonlinear equations (or instability of the linearized equations) for finite times, computing $\Lambda$ is not straightforward.
+However, due to saturation of the nonlinear equations (or instability of the linearized equations) for finite times, computing $\Lambda_1$ is not straightforward.

 To compute the growth along the $m$ most unstable directions for long times, Benettin et al. proposed to periodically orthonormalize the evolution of the subspace spanned by $m$ different perturbations.
 The algorithm works as follows.
 Every $t_o$, we orthonormalize the $m$ perturbations and compute the future evolution of the orthonormalized basis: